iShridP/DigitalCSScodeSyndromeDecoder/README.md

 - **Fully parameterizable**: Works for any number of qubits and stabilizer generators.
 - **Automated LUT generation**: Produces error-to-syndrome mappings for both X and Z errors.
 - **VHDL code generation**: Generates RTL-ready files for FPGA implementation:
-  - `Syndrome_Decoder.vhd` – main decoder module
+  - `Syndrome_Decoder.vhd` : decoder module
-  - `DUT.vhdl` – device under test wrapper
+  - `DUT.vhdl` : DUT wrapper
-  - `Testbench.vhdl` – testbench for simulation
+  - `Testbench.vhdl` : testbench for simulation through tracefile
 - **Supports single-qubit error correction** and no-error cases.
-- **Python Generating Code**: Generate_Files.py automatically generates all vhd/vhdl files according to provided check_matrix
+- **Python Generating Code**: Generate_Files.py automatically will generate all the vhd/vhdl files according to provided check_matrix in the text file

 ## How to use: